 1. Jack Toretto (JD Pardo):

-It’s not about being a stronger man.
-It’s about being a bigger one.
+It’s not about being the stronger man.
+It’s about being the bigger one.

 Jack is the patriarch of the Toretto family.
 Sadly, he dies in a racing accident that may not have been so accidental.